unbxd/search-JS-library/docs/configurations/ProductsConfig.md

 This is an array of all required fields for generating the result template.
 This is helpful to load the results faster.

+These are some specific product attributes commonly used in e-commerce:

+1. `title`: the name or description of the product.
+2. `uniqueId`: a unique identifier for the product, different from the SKU.
+3. `price`: the original price of the product.
+4. `sku`: a unique identifier for the product.
+5. `imageUrl`: the URL of the image representing the product.
+6. `displayPrice`: the price of the product that is displayed to the customer.
+7. `salePrice`: the reduced price of the product during a sale.
+8. `sortPrice`: the price used for sorting products, which may be different from the display price.
+9. `productDescription`: a detailed explanation of the product and its features.
+10. `unbxd_color_mapping`: a mapping of the product color to a standardized color.
+11. `colorName`: the name of the product color.
+12. `color`: the color of the product.

+These attributes are used to provide customers with detailed information about the product and to help them make informed purchasing decisions.
+The information provided by these attributes is usually displayed on the product page and used in search and filtering functions.

 ### Default Value
 {: .no_toc }